 Tom’s work on Internet crimes began in the early 1980’s — almost 15 years before the Internet became the worldwide communication system we use today.
 His deep, historic perspective of the nature and culture of the Internet is of vast value to the recipients of his work.

-After his public service career, Tom served as a Managing Director at KPMG Forensic and Senior Vice President at Marsh-McLennan.
-He also serves as an Adjunct Professor in Cyber Forensics at Stevenson University.
+After his public service career, Tom served as a Managing Director at KPMG Forensic and Senior Vice President at Marsh-McLennan building international cyber forensics and investigative capabilities for both firms.
+He also was an Adjunct Professor of Cyber Forensics and the Cyber Forensics curriculum advisor at Stevenson University between 2007 and 2017.

 Novel Technology Crime Is The Trend

 Cybercrime has been “old news” for Tom for a long time.
 Since 1995, he’s been focusing on how novel technology crimes will impact space missions of the future and humankind.
 These are crimes featuring exploitations of nanotechnology, biotechnology, human genomics, intelligent systems, and robotics.
 Human convergence with novel technologies by 2030 ensures a rich crime climate throughout the future.